cunarist/rinf/documentation/docs/frequently-asked-questions.md

 ### Is it safe enough to pass secret parameters between Dart and Rust?

 It is completely safe to pass secret parameters between Dart and Rust.
 Some other Rust GUI frameworks use HTTP or websockets to communicate between GUI and Rust, which is quite insecure.
-However, that's not the case for Rust-In-Flutter because messages are passed within the Flutter app's process.
+However, that's not the case for Rinf because messages are passed within the Flutter app's process.
 This is not only secure but also performant because message passing is a zero-copy operation on the memory.
 Please note that while it is hard to reverse-engineer compiled native binaries to search for secret keys or params, it is generally not recommended to hardcode sensitive information in the application itself.
 This caution applies to this framework as well as any other distributed binaries.

 ### How do I use well-known types in Protobuf?